-Thank you Chairman Beard and members of the committee for the opportunity to testify today.
+Thank you Chairman Heinert and members of the committee for the opportunity to testify today.
 My name is Joshua Ranum and I'm a graduate of the UND School of Medicine and Health Sciences currently practicing internal medicine in Hettinger.
 In my role as past president of the North Dakota Medical Association, I serve on the School of Medicine's Advisory Council.

-The Advisory Council has been discussing the proposed addition to the school of medicine building for the last several meetings and at our last meeting the council voted overwhelmingly in favor of the proposal.
-I am very much in favor of the plan as well and think it's very prudent for the legislature to make this investment.
+The Advisory Council has discussed the proposed addition to the school of medicine building for the last several meetings and voted overwhelmingly in favor of the proposal.
+I am very much in favor of the plan as well and think it's very prudent for the legislature to reinstate funding for the proposed addition to the medical school building and demolishing the existing nursing and Columbia Hall buildings which are near the point of being unusable.

 First of all, it's a wise investment - a one time expense which provides additional space and eliminates ongoing and deferred maintenance costs of two outdated buildings.
-From a fiscal and operational perspective alone the project is worth doing.
+From a fiscal and operational perspective the project is worth doing.
+A study, especially one requesting the input of the advisory council as the bill currently stands, will be in favor of the proposed addition to the medical school.
+Delaying this two years will only result in a more expensive or scaled back build.